Illinois Compiled Statutes

 Record of forfeitures.

-All properties forfeited to the State at
+All tax liens and certificates forfeited to the county at

 the sale shall be noted on the Tax Judgment, Sale, Redemption and Forfeiture